 McGraw-Page Library offers spaces to suite a variety of needs.
 The first floor of the library is where most conversation and group work happens, while the second floor is for quiet study.
 Groups located upstairs should either use a group study room if they will be talking, or relocate to the first floor.

-There are six (6) group study rooms located on the second floor of the library.
+There are seven (7) group study rooms located on the second floor of the library.
 All are equipped with white boards, and some include technology that will allow you to project your laptop, allowing for easier collaboration on a group project.

-Abernathy Room: The Abernathy Room provides 24/7 study space.
-When the library is closed, students can access the room by the side door using their fob.
+Abernathy Room: The Abernathy Room provides 24/7 study space on the first floor.
+When the library is closed, students can access the room by the side door (off of Henry Street across from Estes) using their fob or ID card.

-Oliver Classroom: The Oliver Classroom seats 40 at 20 tables on casters.
+Oliver Classroom: The Oliver Classroom, located on the second floor, seats 40 at 20 tables on casters.
 It is scheduled as a classroom by the Registrar and is suitable for large classes.
-Tutoring takes place in the Oliver Classroom in the evenings.

-Owen Room: The primary purpose of the Owen Room is to serve readers using Special Collections & Archives materials.
-It is occasionally used for meetings.
+Owen Room: The primary purpose of the second floor Owen Room is to serve readers using Special Collections & Archives materials.
+This room also doubles as the Faculty Writing Room.

 Instruction Design & Technology supports a Makerspace with additional prototyping and building technologies, and also supports academic software such as Excel.

-Two machines capable of printing, copying, and scanning are on the first floor of the library opposite the Information Desk.
+Two machines capable of printing, copying, and scanning are on the first floor of the library next to the central staircase.
 Learn more.